Austrian Startups in Quantum Computing

 “Strategische Analyse der Möglichkeiten zur stärkeren Industrialisierung der Ergebnisse der österreichischen Quantenforschung”

-The startup Crystalline Mirror Solutions (CMS) can be seen as an example of a successful start-up in Austrian quantum research.
+“The startup Crystalline Mirror Solutions (CMS) can be seen as an example of a successful start-up in Austrian quantum research.
 The company originated from the research group of Prof. Aspelmeyer at the University of Vienna.
-When founding a product (special coated mirror) was already used which helped CMS enter the market immediately.
-As a result, CMS also found it easier to attract investment compared to companies that have a good idea but still have no product-ready prototype.
+When founding the company with its unique mirror coatings as a product, this high-performance coating was already developed and in use which helped CMS enter the market immediately.
+As a result, CMS also found it easier to attract investment compared to companies that have a good idea but no product-ready prototypes.